ambitioninc/clickjacket/README.md

     <script src="clickjacket.min.js"></script>
     <script>
      // Replaces the page html when viewed in an
-    // iframe using an https protocol.
+    // iframe not using an https protocol.
     (new ClickJacket({
         allowedProtocols: ['https']
     })).runCheck();